innovationOUtside/ou-xml-validator/README.md

 jupytext --to myst src/*.md
 ```

-## Transforming Markdown/Must Markdown to OU-XML
+## Transforming Markdown/MyST Markdown to OU-XML

-Extending a tool originally developed by Mark Hall, transform Sphinx XML generated from markdown files described by `_toc.yml` and configured using `_config.yml`to OU-XML.
+Inspired by a tool originally developed by Mark Hall, transform Sphinx XML generated from markdown files described by `_toc.yml` and configured using `_config.yml`to OU-XML.
 Admonition extensions in the original markdown can be trasnformed using the [`innovationOUtside/sphinxcontrib-ou-xml-tags`](https://github.com/innovationOUtside/sphinxcontrib-ou-xml-tags) Sphinx plugin.

 ```bash
 # Use Jupyter Book tools to generate Sphinx XML